CPD Community Report

 First Day of School

 The first day students return to school for the 2022-2023 school year is Wednesday, August 10th.
 Patrol officers will be conducting traffic enforcement in school zones during the morning and afternoon start and finish times.
 Please remember to drive safely and obey all the speed limits, especially in school zones.

 Wednesday, August 17th 5:30 p.m.
 District 1 at Polaris and Jackson St. Chief Collier with members of his leadership team, officers, employees and volunteers will walk the area of Polaris St. starting at Jackson St. to meet the residents, have a casual conversation, and discuss any issues of concern that residents want addressed.
 The public is welcome to walk with us.

 Save the Date: Space Coast Police K9 Competition

-The Cocoa Police Department is partnering with United States Specialty Sports Association (USSSA) to bring you the 2021 Space Coast Police K9 Competition.
-This year the event will be held at Space Coast Stadium on Sunday, October 17th beginning at 4 PM.
-Don't miss your chance to meet America's Top Dog winner, K9 Bear and Officer Dan Rhoades, along with all their friends from around the country.
-The international team from the Royal Danish Air Force, Denmark will also be returning to compete.
-Mark your calendars and plan to join us in October!
-Interested sponsors and/or vendors should contact Yvonne Martinez, 321-243-7812 firstname.lastname@example.org..
+The Cocoa Police Department is partnering with United States Specialty Sports Association (USSSA) to bring you the 2022 Space Coast Police K9 Competition.
+This year the event will be held at Space Coast Stadium on Saturday, November 19, 2022.
+Gates open at 4 PM.
+Competition begins at 5 PM.
+Mark your calendars and plan to join us in November!
+Interested sponsors and/or vendors should contact Yvonne Martinez, 321-243-7812 firstname.lastname@example.org.